archerja/ntt/README.md

 This python3 script will create a menu from a local directory, using up to 9 different top level directories, to create a simple "Name That Tune" game.
 It allows you to hear the first 5 seconds of the song, then select options until the answer is requested.
 You can manually keep track of team names and scores (2 teams).

 It works really well with compilation albums (various artists).
 I use it with a Raspberry Pi connected to my TV.
-I use a 128 GB SD card, without GUI, and a display resolution of 640x480 60Hz 4:3 (CEA Mode 1).
+I use a 128 GB SD card, without a GUI, and a display resolution of 640x480 60Hz.

 ### NEW!
 * An intro song can be added at the start banner, so that the volume can be adjusted before the game begins.
 * Will now track all played songs, in each menu category, so that it can not be played again.
-* If all songs in a menu category have been played, that menu can not be pick anymore.
+* If all songs in a menu category have been played, that menu can not be picked anymore.

 ### An ode to Arcade banner:
 ```